 I love a good burger.
-They’re the ultimate comfort food and are so much fun both to make and eat (except if you’re trying to make a good impression on a first date perhaps…).
-There’s nothing quite like taking a huge bite out of a loaded burger, and the satisfaction that comes with chomping down through crisp lettuce to the hearty patty beneath.
+It’s the ultimate comfort food and is so much fun both to make and eat (except if you’re trying to make a good impression on a first date, perhaps…).
+There’s nothing quite like taking a huge bite out of a loaded burger and the satisfaction that comes with chomping down through crisp lettuce to the hearty patty beneath.

-I also love to eat a whole food diet however and it can be difficult to find a burger that satisfies both my cravings for comfort food and my desire to nourish my body.
-All my recipes come from natural, whole food ingredients.
-I wanted there to be no exception when I created this delicious Smoky Eggplant Bean Burger recipe.
+I also love to eat a whole food diet however, and it can be difficult to find a burger that satisfies my cravings for comfort food as well as my desire to nourish my body.
+All my recipes are made with natural, whole food ingredients, and I wanted there to be no exception when I created this delicious Smoky Eggplant Bean Burger recipe.

-The recipe may look a little complicated but it’s actually surprisingly simple to make, it just requires some assembling.
-The smoky garlic mayo can be made in advance and refrigerated until you’re ready to use it, just leaving you to quickly make the smoky eggplant strips and cook the burgers.
+The ingredients list may look a little long but the recipe is actually surprisingly simple to make, it just requires assembling.
+The garlic mayo can be made in advance and refrigerated until you’re ready to use it, just leaving you to quickly make the smoky eggplant strips and cook the burgers.

 Loking for a bread-free option for this Smoky Eggplant Bean Burger?
-I recommend wrapping the burgers, mayo and toppings in a large collard leaf.
-I’ve done this myself, it works really well and you don’t lose the taste.
-There is enough flavour in the burger and fixings that you won’t feel deprived by not having the bun!
-Also, be sure to check my notes below the recipe regarding any substitutions, as these points are important.
-Enjoy!
+I recommend wrapping the burgers, mayo and toppings in a large collard leaf as an alternative.
+I’ve done this myself, it works really well and you don’t lose out on any taste.
+There is enough flavour in the burger and fixings that you won’t feel deprived by not having a bun!

 Smoky Eggplant Bean Burger & Garlic Mayo (vegan & gluten-free)